 I consider myself a layperson when it comes to matters of animal health.
 The extent of my knowledge in that field and in what it takes to be a successful veterinarian pretty much maxes out at the two Doctor Doolittle movies starring Eddie Murphy that I saw when I was a kid.
 With that as a disclosure, I can’t even begin to imagine the expertise needed to do whatever it was that the veterinarian in my anecdote did to help patch Bandit up.
 Certainly, it was the culmination of years of training and untold hours of clinical practice manifested in what, for the practicing vet, was probably a pretty routine procedure.
 Beyond that, however, was a clear, underlying desire on the part of the veterinarian to provide quality care, not only to my cat, but to animals of all shapes and sizes.
 People all over the world share that passion for providing great care to sick or wounded animals, but often lack certain qualifications to be able to do so.
 In some circumstances, these qualifications may be academic or exam-based in nature.
 In others, the deficiencies may lay in financial standing as it relates to tuition fees.
 Whatever the case may be, however, it’s safe to say that most would agree that those with the desire to one day help other animals professionally ought to be granted the opportunity to do so.

-Taking all of this into consideration, we decided to create a list of vet schools–particularly in the state of California–where admissions rates are high and students from all walks of life can get a shot at pursuing their dreams.
+Taking all of this into consideration, we decided to create a list of veterinary schools in California with the highest acceptance rates – where students from all walks of life can get a shot at pursuing their dreams.
 To do this, we compiled a few different resources (cited below) with data on veterinary training schools in California, as well as their associated admissions rates, and combined all of this information to compose the list that you will see over the next few pages.

 If by chance, this information is of interest to you, you may also enjoy our list of the most affordable veterinary schools in the US.
 Even with all the qualifications needed to get into the school of your dreams, it doesn’t hurt to have a few more financially feasible options on the table.
 So, without further rambling from yours truly, I give to you the veterinary schools in California with the highest acceptance rates.
 Who knows, this list may be the first step toward your becoming the world’s next Doctor Doolittle.